 The latter part of the 2020/21 financial year saw a steady resurgence of tourism performance within the Entity.
-This positive trend continued into the all the subsequent financial years.
+This positive trend continued into all the subsequent financial years.
 The Entity will continue to build on its digital and online capabilities to strengthen client engagements, improve customer service and promote efficiencies with all business partners.

-5.1.
-EXTERNAL ENVIRONMENT ANALYSIS
+EXTERNAL ENVIRONMENT 5.1.
+ANALYSIS